-Pet or companion cats are socialized to people and stray cats have been socialized to people at one point in their lives.
+Pet or indoor cats are socialized to people and stray cats have been socialized to people at one point in their lives.

 Feral cats are not socialized to people.
 While they are socialized to their feline family members and bonded to each other, they do not have that same relationship with people.

 “Community cat” is an umbrella term that refers to any member of the Felis catus species who is unowned and lives outdoors.
 Both feral and stray cats are community cats.
 Community cats have a wide range of behaviors and degrees of socialization, but they generally do not want to live indoors and are unadoptable.

 - A stray cat is a cat who lived indoors and was socialized to people at some point in her life, but has left or lost her home, or was abandoned, and no longer has regular human contact.